 Each also offers strong mobile sports betting platforms with dedicated sportsbook apps.

-Illinois Sports Betting Apps & Mobile Betting
+IL Sports Betting Apps & Mobile Betting

 Sports bettors in Illinois have the flexibility to bet from their phones anywhere, at any time.